 - a randomly chosen multiplier (to ensure that the path is, in fact, random and cannot be generated again)

 - and selects the connection with the maximum weight.

-In case the algorithm ended up in a dead-end where it can only backtrack and visit a node that we’ve already visited, it calculates the length from the current node to all other nodes on the map that it hasn’t visited yet, and randomly selects one node from the closest 1 per cent of nodes.
+In case the algorithm ended up in a dead-end where it can only backtrack and visit a node that we’ve already seen, it calculates the length from the current node to all other nodes on the map that it hasn’t seen yet, and randomly selects one node from the closest 1 per cent of nodes.

 For now, the software is still very rough around the edges, and unless someone is familiar with installing and running Python applications, it’s probably too early to try it out.
 Over the next months, I am testing out and refining the random path-finding algorithm.
 Eventually, I might package it up in a user-friendly web service.

 Until then, I hope to explore and come back with many walk reports, photographs, and ideas to fine-tune the path-finding.